CARA-ch/ikit-docs/docs/transferts.md

 ## eprik integration with transferts (tra)

-EPRIK supports the development during the integration with the predefined HCP **2000040030829** configured that the primary systems can use the transaction without authentication / authorization.
+IKIT supports the development during the integration with the predefined HCP **2000040030829** configured that the primary systems can use the transaction without authentication / authorization.

 1. An authorization token can be received for HCP